 Looking towards the future, the possibility exists to integrate VR and AR with other IoT connected devices which would generate and collect even more data relevant to the customer’s experience.
 This data can be valuable to inform future changes to the customer service and CX processes and improve customer satisfaction across the board.

-How Can Virtual Reality be Used to Create and Immersive Customer Experience?
+How Can Virtual Reality be Used to Create High-Impact Customer Experiences?

 The technology can be invaluable in helping a client come one step closer to deciding whether to make a large purchase.
 Imagine spending hours online searching for the perfect automobile.
 No matter how many photos you look at or videos you watch you can’t fully imagine sitting inside the car.
 Will it have enough headroom or legroom?
 A virtual reality experience can allow the user to experience the automobile in a way that was only previously possible in the showroom.

 Virtual assistants can be used to interact with the customer inside the virtual experience.
 This option gives brands an excellent opportunity to engage with the user and answer any questions they may have as well as provide additional information or relevant instructions.
 It is possible for a virtual sales assistant to serve as a guide throughout the experience, gaining valuable insight along the way and providing prompts and information at critical times.
 This presence represents an opportunity that businesses do not have currently in traditional sales channels.

 Today’s connected consumer expects their needs to be met instantly.
 They want to order immediately, pay instantly and obtain their purchases quickly.
 VR can allow the user to become deeply immersed in a product or service with limited physical, emotional or fiscal risks.
 This gives brands the opportunity to deliver what was previously impossible: to fulfill at least some part of the customer’s purchase instantly, no matter how distant the physical product.
 This allows the brand an unprecedented level of engagement with their target consumers.
 As well, it allows the user to feel instantly sure of and satisfied with their choice.